 You’ll notice that the name they give for a cutting technique does not describe a specific instruction on how to cut the vegetables, but rather it described the precise cutting style.

-For instance, the Usugiri (薄切り) – “thin” cut technique refers to the style of thinly cutting or chopping of the cucumber, ginger, onion, eggplant, garlic, negi (green onion) for the purpose of stir-frying and cooking these vegetables with a crispy texture.
+For instance, the Usugiri (薄切り) – “thin” cut technique refers to the style of thinly cutting or chopping of the cucumber, ginger, onion, eggplant (or nasu), garlic, negi (green onion) for the purpose of stir-frying and cooking these vegetables with a crispy texture.

 It isn’t like the “cut into small chunks roughly” instructional term that Western people use to describe how a certain food is cut.